marekandreas/elpa/ELPA_2013.11/src/elpa2_kernels/README_elpa2_kernels.txt

                                CFLAGS and CXXFLAGS automatically.

                                On Intel Sandybridge architectures the
-                               configure option "--with-intel-sandybride"
+                               configure option "--with-avx-sandybride"
-			       use the best combination.
+			       uses the best combination, which is a combination of block2 for real matrices
+                               and block1 for complex matrices.

                                On AMD Bulldozer architectures the
                                configure option "--with-amd-bulldozer"
-			       use the best combination.
+			       uses the best combination, which is a combination of block4 for real matrices
+			       and block1 for complex matrices.

 			       Otherwise, you can try out your own combinations with the configure options